Optimality of testing procedures for survival data: Application: trials with delayed treatment effects

-Using this approach, we iterate the following steps 10,000 times: i) we simulate a phase II trial of approximately half the size of CheckMate 141 ($n_e=180$); ii) using the simulated phase II data $x_e$, we determine the marginal likelihood $m(x)$ for the piecewise exponential model (Equation \ref{eqn:pemmarlik}); we fix the $\tau_j$s at the quintiles of the follow-up times in the SOC arm from $x_e$ and specify the same gamma prior ($u_{a,j}=v_{a,j}=10^{-3}$) for the parameters $\theta_{a,j}$ as in Section \ref{sec:pem}; iii) we simulate a subsequent phase III study, generating a phase III dataset $x$ with sample size $n=361$; iv) we apply the test to data $x$ and record the corresponding accept-reject decision.
+Using this approach, we iterate the following steps 10,000 times: i) we simulate a phase II trial of about half the size of CheckMate 141 ($n_e=180$); \R{R1_mlik}ii) using the simulated phase II data $x_e$, we compute the sufficient statistics of the piecewise exponential model (i.e. all $s_{e,a,j}$ and $y_{e,a,j}$; c.f.
+Section \ref{sec:pem}); we fix the $\tau_j$s at the quintiles of the follow-up times in the SOC arm from $x_e$; iii) we simulate a subsequent phase III study, generating phase III data $x$ of size $n=361$; iv) we compute the marginal likelihood $m(x)$ of the phase III data $x$ (c.f.
+Equation \ref{eqn:pemmarlik}; we used gamma parameters $u_{a,j}=v_{a,j}=10^{-3}$); v) we apply our permutation test, as well as the others described above.
 The proportion of rejections across iterations is the Monte Carlo estimate of a test's rejection probability.

 Figure \ref{fig:sub2} reports the estimated rejection probabilities for each testing procedure.
-The maximum-BEP permutation test based on phase II data has the highest probability of rejecting the null hypothesis (approximately 0.90).
+The maximum-BEP permutation test based on phase II data had the highest estimated probability of rejecting the null hypothesis (about 0.90).
 The $G^{0,1}$ test and the lagged log-rank test have both estimated rejection probabilities of about 0.87.
 The adaptive log-rank and RMST tests have lower rejection probabilities, 0.77 and 0.66 respectively.
-Mantel's log-rank test has the lowest estimated rejection probability, i.e. 0.60, a third less than the one achieved by our test and the nominal $90\%$ power in the sample size calculations of CheckMate 141 \citep{Ferris2016}.
+Mantel's log-rank test has the lowest estimated rejection probability, i.e. 0.60, a third less than the one achieved by our test.
 This finding is consistent with previous studies, which highlighted how the log-rank test may suffer a severe loss of power when treatment effects are delayed \citep{Fine2007, Chen2013, Alexander2018}.